Madhyamakist/ai-agent-boilerplate/Readme.md

 <details>

-- The Python version needs to be the same as mentioned in the `.python-version` file.
+- The Python version needs to be the same as mentioned in the `.python-version` file using pyenv-win.

 - Make sure the correct Python version has been set before you work on this project by running `python --version`